Frequently Asked Questions

 What do I do if my child is ill and cannot attend school?

-Let the school office know on the first day of absence and before 9.30.
+Let the Attendance Officer know on the first day of absence and before 9.30.

 What do I do if the doctor prescribes medicine to be taken during school hours or my child suffers from asthma?